Abdelrhman-Ellithy/Noon-Shopping-Website-Manual-Automation/README.md

-Here’s a README file for your **Ellithium-Demo-Project**, incorporating the provided class information and project structure:

----

-# Ellithium-Demo-Project
+# Noon-Shopping-Website-Manual-Automation

 Demo project using the **Ellithium Framework** for running both BDD and Non-BDD tests with Selenium WebDriver and Cucumber.

 ## Project Overview

 This project demonstrates how to use the **Ellithium Framework** to implement UI tests with a focus on search functionality.
-The project is designed to showcase key features such as:
+The project automates the **Search Feature** and is designed to showcase key features such as:
 - Running tests in **BDD Mode** using Cucumber.
 - Writing and executing test scenarios using a Page Object Model (POM) design pattern.
 - Utilizing utility classes provided by Ellithium for common Selenium actions like assertions, navigating pages, and interacting with web elements.